optimization-for-data-driven-science/I-CONVEX/readme.md

 ```

-### Validate Candidate Pairs with a Convolutional Neural Network
+### Validating Candidate Pairs with a Convolutional Neural Network
 To validate the similarity of candidate pairs, a trained Convolutional Neural Network(CNN) should be executed on the obtained candidate pairs from the previous step.

 ```